 Finally, a consolidation step is recommended for any set of inventoried rock glaciers or updated variables.
 The consolidation is basically the systematic control and validation of the data by at least one, preferably several further operators.

-Practical concepts for inventorying rock glaciers will be detailed in a specifically related document (RGI_PC).
+Practical concepts for inventorying rock glaciers are detailed in a specifically related document (RGI PC).

 Acronyms